 Today I am going to show you how to give your Divi Archives page a “Grid” Layout.
-The grid layout is personally my favorite and I think it looks way better than the standard “Archives” page here is what mine currently looks like.
-This is what we will be doing.
+The grid layout is personally my favorite and I think it looks way better than the standard “Archives”.

 To get started you are going to want to make sure you have the newest Divi version available from Elegant themes downloaded.
 Once you download the newest version (make sure you’ve updated your Divi Theme in WordPress too) you will want to extract the files and look for the index.php file.